avanikawa/docs_haptik/docs/bot-builder/basic/bot-prompt-trigger.md

             </div>
 ```

-#### JavaScript Function
+#### Step 2: Create a JavaScript function

 Bot Prompt Triggers can be initiated at different instances i.e. when user _clicks_ on some button or textarea, or when user _hovers_ overs some text or button on the page.

-The following example is a demonstration when user hovers over the **i** symbol, then how will the bot prompt be triggered.
+The following is the sample code for triggering the bot prompt on hovering over the **i** symbol.

 ```JavaScript